Jean, Baron de Batz: Conspiracies

+Both the popular historical author Meade Minnigerode's biography of de Batz and the proposal that Blanc attributed to Playfair claim that a goal of these economic warfare measures was to create chaos within the Revolution by turning its leaders against each other.
+Playfair would later write that he and de Batz were close friends, and, according to the memoir published by one of de Batz's descendants, the Baron crossed the Channel regularly during this time, meeting with British leaders, including Lord Sydney, the Duke of Richmond, and Lord Gower, who had been England's ambassador to Paris during the insurrection that toppled the King.

+Lestapis notes that the forgery of assignats was one reason the French Republic gave for declaring war on Britain, suggesting that it achieved its goal of disruption.
+According to Minnigerode and academic historians such as David Andress, de Batz was also secretly aiding the royalists by skimming funds from the transactions he conducted for the French Republic that would be used to support counterrevolutionary activities.

-At the time, de Batz was constantly traveling between the provinces and Switzerland, and learned that his friends and most of his relations had been arrested.
-Denunciations were gathered to build an indictment and support the imaginary conspiracy.
+At the time, de Batz was also regularly traveling between the provinces and Switzerland, and learned that his friends and most of his relations had been arrested.
+Denunciations were gathered to build an indictment.
 On 14 March 1794, Hébertistes, Clootz, Pereira and Prosly were guillotined.
-On April 5, Georges Danton and his friends were executed with Chabot, Basire, the abbot of Espagnac, Guzman, and the Frey brothers.
+On 5 April, Georges Danton and his friends were executed with Chabot, Basire, the abbot of Espagnac, Guzman, and the Frey brothers.
+Historians such as Norman Hampson argue that de Batz escaped accusations of involvement in the scandal by using his knowledge of his accusers' own corruption.

-Police files and de Batz's passport would later exonerate him, as de Batz was not in Paris at the time of the liquidation.

 After the Reign of Terror

 Returning to France, de Batz was involved in the royalist insurrection of 5 October 1795, and imprisoned.
 After the Coup of 18 Fructidor (4 September 1797), he took refuge in Auvergne where he owned a castle.
 Discovered, he was arrested, but escaped during his transfer to Lyon and fled to Switzerland.
 The French Consulate had him removed from the list of emigrants and he abandoned political activism, returning to live in Auvergne.

 Under the Bourbon Restoration, he was awarded the rank of maréchal de camp (field marshal) and the cross of St. Louis for his services, as well as the military command of Cantal, which was revoked after the Hundred Days period.

 Living in seclusion in Chadieu, near Vic-le-Comte, he died on 10 January 1822.